m-rlt-n/flipping_the_script/README.md

 - `app`: the web application described above.
 It is implemented in JavaScript with a few other bolt-ons to handle hmtl rendering.
 - `ingest`: everything that needs to happen to get the data into the batch layer (`HDFS`)
-- `batch_layer`: data processing to output (a) data for SparkML, (b) the batch view that will be read into the serving layer
+- `batch_layer`: scripts for data processing to output (a) data for SparkML, (b) the batch view that will be read into the serving layer
 - `prediction`: two SparkML models which are called by both the batch layer and the speed layer
-- `serving_layer`: the HBase table that the web app reads.
-This layer is very performant becasue all of the calculations happen on the back end.
+- `serving_layer`: the scripts to produce and load the HBase table that the web app reads.
+This layer is very performant because all of the calculations happen on the back end.
 - `speed_layer`: the Kafka 'producer' and 'consumer' applications that stream data into the serving_layer.
-Note that the SparkML models are not implmented in the speed layer.
-This is another oportuntiy to extend the repo.
-As of now, the speed layer asigns a flat 50.0 `perdicted_risk_percentile` to all streamed records and then writes to HBase.
+Note that the SparkML models are not implemented in the speed layer.
+This is another opportunity to extend the repo.
+As of now, the speed layer assigns a flat 50.0 `perdicted_risk_percentile` to all streamed records and then writes to HBase.

 ## Citations: